-Figure 6: (a) Time series of the AMS nitrate signal for a lens scan with 350 nm d_m NH4NO3 particles with a PM1 lens.
-The particle signal was normalized by CPC counts to correct for any variations of particle number during the scan. (b) The trajectory of X and Y actuator sweeps are colored by time.
-For the top inset magnifies the data in (a) for a short period and the time axis was converted to the Y actuator position during one sweep where the X axis actuator was fixed pointing to the center of the vaporizer. (c) 2D lens scan image of the vaporizer colored by normalized particle signal.
-The green dotted line represents the perimeter of the vaporizer projected to the actuator plane.
-For this scan, 1 pixel is 126 x 63 μm (X x Y axes) resolution on the vaporizer plane.
+Figure 6. (a) Time series of the AMS nitrate signal for a lens scan with 350 nm $d{\rm m}$ NH4NO3 particles with a PM1 lens.
+The particle signal was normalized by CPC counts to correct for any variations of particle number during the scan. (b) The trajectory of X and Y actuator sweeps is colored by time.
+The top inset magnifies the data in panel (a) for a short period, and the time axis was converted to the Y actuator position during one sweep where the x axis actuator was fixed, pointing to the center of the vaporizer. (c) 2D lens scan image of the vaporizer colored by normalized particle signal.
+The dotted green line represents the perimeter of the vaporizer projected to the actuator plane.
+For this scan, 1 pixel is $126 \times 63 \,\mu m (x \times y \text{ axes})$ resolution on the vaporizer plane.